jruels/secure-cicd-pipelines/labs/tekton_tasks/index.md

 Error: Task name source-lister does not exist in namespace clustertask-demo
 ```

-Let us now create a very simple ClusterTask called echoer as shown in the below listing:
+Review a very simple ClusterTask named `echoer.yaml` as shown in the below listing:

-List echoer ClusterTask
+ClusterTask connects.

 ```yaml
 apiVersion: tekton.dev/v1beta1